-Only debt investments can be classified as held to maturity because they have a definite maturity.
-Equity securities, on the other hand, have no maturity and hence they cannot be classified as held to maturity.
+Only debt investments can be classified as held-to-maturity because they have a definite maturity.
+Equity securities, on the other hand, have no maturity and hence they cannot be classified as held-to-maturity.

 Accounting example and journal entries

-|Investment in Bonds of BD Ltd.||100 million|
+|Investment in Bonds of BD Ltd.||100 M|

-|Discount on Bonds||7.02 million|
+|Discount on Bonds||7.02 M|

-The coupon payment (i.e. interest receivable) for the period amounts to $6 million (the contractual coupon rate of 6% applied to face value of bonds of $100 million).
+The coupon payment (i.e. interest receivable) for the period amounts to $6 million (the contractual coupon rate of 6% applied to the face value of bonds of $100 million).

 Interest income is recognized using the following journal entry:

-|Interest Receivable||6 million|
+|Interest Receivable||6 M|

-|Discount on Bonds||0.51 million|
+|Discount on Bonds||0.51 M|

-|Interest Income||6.51 million|
+|Interest Income||6.51 M|

-At 31 December 20X0, the bonds will appear on balance sheet at $93.49 million ($92.98 million plus $0.51 million, or equivalently $100 million minus 6.51 million).
+At 31 December 20X0, the bonds will appear in the balance sheet at $93.49 million ($92.98 million plus $0.51 million, or equivalently $100 million minus 6.51 million).

 by Obaidullah Jan, ACA, CFA and last modified on